Skip to main content

 Written by Trusted Care Team

-We define sexual harassment as any unwanted sexual advances, or visual, verbal, or physical conduct of a sexual nature.
-They may involve the following (this is not an exhaustive list):
+Sexual harassment is defined as any unwanted sexual advances or visual, verbal, or physical conduct of a sexual nature.
+Examples include, but are not limited to:

 • Offering employment benefits in exchange for sexual favors

-• Visual conduct that includes leering, making sexual gestures, or displaying of sexually suggestive objects or pictures, cartoons or posters.
+• Visual conduct such as leering, making sexual gestures, or displaying sexually suggestive objects, pictures, cartoons, or posters

-• Verbal conduct that includes making or using derogatory comments, epithets, slurs, or jokes.
+• Verbal conduct including derogatory comments, slurs, epithets, or jokes

-• Verbal abuse of a sexual nature, graphic verbal commentaries about an individual's body, sexually degrading words used to describe an individual, or suggestive or obscene letters, notes, e-mails or invitations.
+• Verbal abuse of a sexual nature, including graphic commentary about an individual’s body or sexually degrading descriptions

-• Physical conduct that includes touching, assaulting or impeding or blocking movements.
+• Physical conduct such as unwanted touching, assault, or blocking movement

 Did this answer your question?